-Initiate the dosing regimen for each patient individually, taking into account the patient's prior analgesic treatment experience.
+Initiate the dosing regimen for each patient individually; take into account the patient's prior analgesic treatment experience and risk factors for addiction, abuse, and misuse [see WARNINGS AND PRECAUTIONS].
 Monitor patients closely for respiratory depression, especially within the first 24-72 hours of initiating therapy with BUTRANS [see WARNINGS AND PRECAUTIONS].
-Overestimating the BUTRANS dose when converting patients from another opioid medication can result in fatal overdose with the first dose [see OVERDOSAGE].

 Instruct patients not to use BUTRANS if the pouch seal is broken or the patch is cut, damaged, or changed in any way and not to cut BUTRANS.

 Use of BUTRANS as the First Opioid Analgesic

 Initiate treatment with BUTRANS with a 5 mcg/hour patch.

 Conversion from Other Opioids to BUTRANS